Ensembl/plant-scripts/pangenes/README.md

 ![From genes to clusters](pics/pairs2clusters.png)

 *Figure 5.
-Clustering sequences from pairs of collinear genes.*
+Clustering sequences from pairs of collinear genes.
+Option -N controls the max distance (in genes) among sequences of same species in a cluster.*

 ### Parameters